Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 14183: after 84
 - 14184: thinner “sun”, base for 83
 - 141D6: no loop
-- 141D7: same
+- 141D7: same: THREE HUNDRED
-- 141E8: redrew for more pronounced “bell”: THREE HUNDRED
+- 141E8: redrew for more pronounced “bell”
 - 141F1: redrew from scratch
 - 141F3: redrew from scratch; it’s a cloth rather than a room with uraei
 - 14202: redrew from scratch; thick lines even on small size